Grilled pork loin that is tender and so full of flavor I’m in love with this. Lots of sriracha sauce which gets tempered by some brown sugar.

 Two to two and a half minutes per side is all it takes to cook the meat through.
 Check to make sure that there are no pink spots on the meat.
 You could also use an instant read thermometer and make sure that it reads at least 140 degrees.
 Take the meat off the grill and cover with foil for five minutes and the residual heat will keep cooking the meat for a couple minutes.

-Grilled pork tenderloin that is prepared like this is nice and crusty on the surface and still moist in the middle.
+Grilled pork loin that is prepared like this is nice and crusty on the surface and still moist in the middle.
 The sugar balances the heat of the sriracha sauce and the meat is not hot as you would expect.
 Just full of delicious flavors.
 Stir up some of this easy to make glaze.
-This is Grilled Pork Tenderloin goodness!
+This is Grilled Pork Loin goodness!

-- 1 pound pork tenderloin , fat trimmed and cut into 1 in. squares
+- 1 pound pork loin , fat trimmed and cut into 1 in. squares

 - 1 tsp Kosher salt , (it using untreated pork)